BrianSigafoos/hugo_site/content/2022-08-06-design-docs.md

 From [Design Docs at Google](https://www.industrialempathy.com/posts/design-docs-at-google/)

 I love to say that "[problems are good, we solve problems](/problems)".
-Part of solving a big problem is to write clearly define it and then to outline a solution.
+Part of solving a big problem is to clearly define it and then to outline a solution.
 This process can be formalized into a "Design Doc".

 ## Benefits of a Design Doc